 When a message is transmitted across a connection, the data in the message is typically encrypted using a secure SSL connection.
 A TLS Handshake is used to establish this connection.
 During the TLS Handshake, the client and server exchange available cipher suites to verify they use the same ciphers.

 SSL/TLS cipher suites specify how to protect a TLS/SSL connection by indicating which ciphers the client or server uses to generate keys, authenticate users, and so on.
-To confirm that the ciphers used in the TLS Handshake match and that the client and server can communicate, the client and server must transmit cipher suites between each other.
+To confirm that the ciphers used in the TLS Handshake match and that the client and server can communicate, the client and server must transmit cipher suites to each other.

 The following steps may part the TLS handshake procedure: